swiyu-admin-ch/swiyu-verifier/README.md

 **Response**

 The response contains a verification_url which points to verification request just created.
-This link needs to be provided to the holder in order to submit an response to the verification request.
+This link needs to be provided to the holder in order to submit a response to the verification request.

 ```json
 {